Working Dogs

 About the Bernese Mountain Dog

-The Bernese Mountain Dog is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Bernese Mountain Dog is best matched with experienced owners.
+The Bernese Mountain Dog is a large working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Bernese Mountain Dog is best matched with experienced owners.
 Typically standing 23 to 28 inches and weighing 70 to 115 pounds, this breed has a life expectancy of 6 to 10 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Bernese Mountain Dog brings a distinct combination of traits that sets it apart.
 The Bernese Mountain Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bernese Mountain Dog loves being close to its people and forms strong bonds with every member of the household.